pr-pilot-labs/pr-pilot/docs/source/user_guide.md

     3. Write the file to <original_name>.<new_lang>.<original_ending>
 ```

-Now, you can run this behavior in any task:
+Now, you can run this skill in any task:

 ```bash
 ➜ pilot task "Translate the README file into French and then scramble the translated file"